MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-azure-01.md

 5. [Configuring the Unity project](mr-learning-base-02.md#selecting-mrtk-and-project-settings)
 6. [Creating and configuring the scene](mr-learning-base-02.md#creating-and-configuring-the-scene) and give the scene a suitable name, for example, *AzureCloudServices*

-Then follow the [Changing the Spatial Awareness Display Option](mr-learning-base-03.md#changing-the-spatial-awareness-display-option) instructions to change the MRTK configuration profile for your scene to the **DefaultHoloLens2ConfigurationProfile** and change the display options for the spatial awareness mesh to **Occlusion**.
+Then follow the [Changing the Spatial Awareness Display Option](mr-learning-base-03.md#changing-the-spatial-awareness-display-option) instructions to ensure the MRTK configuration profile for your scene is **DefaultXRSDKConfigurationProfile** and change the display options for the spatial awareness mesh to **Occlusion**.

 ## Installing inbuilt Unity packages